California Mortgage Assistance If You Are Unemployed

 - $3,000 per month, or

-Homeowners can receive benefits for up to nine months.
+Homeowners can receive benefits for up to 18 months.

-The assistance is provided in the form of a non-recourse, non-interest bearing subordinate loan secured by a junior lien that is recorded against the property.
-After three years, the subordinate lien will be released.
-You only need to repay the loan if you sell the home for a profit or refinance (and take cash out) during that time.
+UMA assistance is provided in the form of a non-recourse, non-interest bearing subordinate loan secured by a junior lien that is recorded against the property.
+After five years, the subordinate lien will be released.
+You need to repay the loan only if you sell the home for a profit or refinance (and take cash out) during that time.

 Borrower Eligibility Criteria for UMA